Table of contents

 }

-In this example, the organizer property of the Event type is referring to the previously defined Organization by using its @id.
+}In this example, the organizer property of the Event type is referring to the previously defined Organization by using its @id.
 This tells search engines that the organizer of the event is the same entity that’s defined in the #organization @id.

 Specifying the @type when using @id is not always mandatory, as JSON-LD can infer the type from the context and previous definitions.
 However, it’s a good practice for clarity, especially in complex or flexible contexts, to explicitly state the type when referring to entities.
 It helps make the document more self-descriptive and understandable, and it’s particularly useful when working with linked data from diverse sources.

-How to Choose @id for Schema
+How to choose @id for Schema

-1. Understand the hierarchy
+1. Understand your site hierarchy first

-3. Use a Clear and Descriptive IRI
+3. Use a descriptive, URL-Based IRI

 The IRI you choose should be clear and descriptive.
 It should ideally reflect the name or nature of the entity you’re defining.
 For example, if you’re defining an organization, an IRI like http://example.com/#organization is more descriptive than a generic IRI.

-4. Keep it Simple
+4. Keep it simple and readable

 Avoid using overly complex codes or meaningless strings of characters that are difficult to understand.
 Instead, opt for a simple, descriptive @id that gives search engines a clear idea of what the entity represents on your site.

-While JSON-LD syntax allows for special characters in @id, it’s a good practice to avoid them to prevent potential complications or errors.
+While JSON-LD syntax allows for special characters in @id, it’s a good practice to avoid them to prevent potential complications or parsing errors.

 5. Be consistent